Master of Science in Project Management

 - The International English Language Testing System (IELTS), with a minimum total score of 6.5, and minimum scores of 6.5 in each section

-The institutional code number for Metropolitan College graduate programs t is 9034.
+The institutional code number for Metropolitan College graduate programs is 3087.

 For information on the TOEFL iBT, visit www.ets.org/toefl.
 Information may also be obtained at United States embassies or consulates.